 For women, this means passing on spaghetti straps or sleeveless tops that you don’t pair with a jacket or sweater.
 If you have to tug on your skirt every time you sit down, it’s usually too short to wear to the office.
 Either wear leggings underneath or save that mini for a club night.

-As with women, it’s easier to focus on what not to wear in this loose type of environment.
-You can wear jeans with holes in the knees — but swipe left if they give you plumber crack.
-Though you can dress for comfort, avoid sloppy sweats and stained clothing of any type.
+As with women, this loose type of environment makes it easier to focus on what not to wear.
+It’s okay to wear jeans with holes in the knees – but swipe left if they give you plumber crack.
+Though you can dress for comfort with matching shirts for your sneakers from siles like Sneaker Release Tees, avoid sloppy sweats and stained clothing of any type.